-Most charitable organizations, trade and professional associations, taxable subsidiaries, and foundations rely on the trust and financial support of the public to run their organizations.
+Most charitable organizations, trade, and professional associations, taxable subsidiaries, and foundations rely on the trust and financial support of the public to run their organizations.
 Without that trust, mission-critical programs could lose the necessary resources to have an impact.
-Developing internal controls (financial management practices that ensure proper use of assets) are essential to ensuring not-for-profit funds are in place to support key programs and the overarching mission.
+Developing internal controls (financial management practices that ensure proper use of assets) is essential to ensuring nonprofit funds are in place to support key programs and the overarching mission.

 3 Hallmarks of Strong Internal Controls:

 Even with limited resources (personnel and financial), it is possible for organizations to create the strong internal controls needed to ensure proper use and prevent fraud.
-As you prepare to create sound financial management practices, focus on these three principles to mitigate risk of loss across your organization:
+As you prepare to create sound financial management practices, focus on these three principles to mitigate the risk of loss across your organization.

 For your internal control practices to work effectively, your procedures should ensure that access to assets is never given to a sole individual.
 Instead, sound financial management practices leverage checks and balances, or separation of duties.
 A great example would be utilizing a cloud-based disbursement system that directly syncs with your accounting system.
 Such systems reduce the potential for fraud by providing automated workflows with built-in approval and system controls.

 Sound internal control policies are always fully disclosed to all stakeholders, with all parties having clearly defined roles.
 The risk of misuse of funds is greater in organizations without clearly defined internal controls.
 Be transparent and share clear financial management policies across your organization.
 Clarify roles and ensure your staff and stakeholders understand who does what.
 Document these policies so they can outlast any single individual’s tenure in a certain role.